 Using a copyrighted image could get your website taken down, but it could also get you sued.
 Ask the blogger who used an image of a green pepper.
 Read her post The 7, 500 Blogging Mistake.
 My image reflects my brand Caffeinated Book Reviewer.
 Using the image to cover male anatomy could adversely affect my brand.
 (Yep, my little books and coffee were covering male junk) Aside from a few cases which I am legally pursuing, I was happy just to get my image removed.

 Is someone using your image?
-Easy take down forms for Blogspot, how to for WordPress.com sites for .org sites you will need to contact thier host.
+Easy take down forms for Blogspot, how to for WordPress.com sites for .org sites you will need to contact their host.
 It isn’t very hard.
 First use Who Is Hosting This? and find out who hosts the blog/website.
-Then google how to serve take down notice to XXX host.
+Then google how to serve a DMCA take down notice to XXX host.
 Most have forms you can fill out.
-GoDaddy had a super user friendly form, others were a little harder to find, but all took my notification seriously and acted quickly.
+GoDaddy had a super user-friendly form, others were a little harder to find, but all took my notification seriously and acted quickly.

 Educate yourself on Images